Itinerary of Everest Base Camp Trek

 Everest Base Camp Altitude

 While trekking in Nepal, altitude is an essential factor to consider.
 Kathmandu is located at an altitude of 1,400 meters.
-Lukla is generally the starting point of the Everest Base Camp Trek, situated at an altitude of 2,800 meters.
-From Lukla, it is a journey riddled with steady elevation gain; the farther you progress toward the camp, the higher the elevation becomes.
+Lukla is generally the starting point of the Everest Base Camp Trek, situated at 2,800 meters.
+From Lukla, the journey is riddled with steady elevation gain; the farther you progress toward the camp, the higher the elevation becomes.
 Below is a column that depicts a general itinerary, location-altitude along the trekking journey, and other prominent locations in Khumbu.

 Everest Base Camp Trek Location and Altitude